canonical/opensearch-dashboards-operator/docs/how-to/access-using-oauth.md

 Once the password is set, you will then be prompted to configure 2FA (mandatory).

-## Access Opensearch Dashboards using Single Sign In
+## Access Opensearch Dashboards using Single Sign-On

 To access OpenSearch Dashboards, use the IP address on the `opensearch-dashboards/0` unit to form the URL: `https://<ip-address>:5601`.